-- (d) In the event that the University agrees to pause the tenure and promotion clock as requested by a tenure-track faculty member, this pause will operate to delay every aspect of the tenure and promotion process, including all intermediate steps toward tenure and promotion review and approval [for a period of time equal to that period during which the tenure clock is stopped.] - (e) Requests to pause the clock must be made before the faculty member is considered for promotion and tenure.
-The University will not consider requests to pause the clock retroactively. - (f) An application for [stoppage of] pausing the tenure clock during the year of tenure/non-renewal decision should not be approved except [under unusual conditions] for well-documented emergencies.
+- Further, the University will grant a pause to the clock for no more than two academic years, total, for any tenure-track faculty member. - (d) In the event that the University agrees to pause the tenure and promotion clock as requested by a tenure-track faculty member, this pause will operate to delay every aspect of the tenure and promotion process, including all intermediate steps toward tenure and promotion review and approval. - (e) Requests to pause the clock must be made before the faculty member is considered for promotion or tenure.
+The University will not consider requests to pause the clock retroactively. - (f) An application for pausing the tenure clock during the year of tenure/non-renewal decision should not be approved except for welldocumented emergencies.

-2. Procedure for [Stopping] Pausing the Clock.
+2. Procedure for Pausing the Clock.